 If you have insurance, the cost of Abilify tablets may depend on whether you have a copay.
 It also depends on whether your insurance company requires you to pay part of the cost for a brand-name drug.

-The cost of Abilify Mycite tablets may be higher than that of Abilify tablets.
-This is because Abilify Mycite has a special sensor on the tablets.
-They also come with a pod and Mycite patch strips that you’ll place on yourself.
-To use this form, you’ll download the Abilify Mycite app.
-The app keeps track of when you swallow the tablet.
-This helps you and your doctor know you’re staying on course with your treatment plan.
+The cost of Abilify MyCite tablets may be higher than that of Abilify tablets.
+This is because Abilify MyCite has a special sensor on the tablets.
+They also come with MyCite patch strips that you’ll place on yourself according to your doctor’s instructions.
+To take this tablet, you’ll also need to download and use the Abilify MyCite app.
+The app keeps track of when you swallow the tablet through the patch.
+This helps you and your doctor know you’re following your treatment plan.

-If you have questions about the cost of Abilify, talk with your doctor or pharmacist.
+If you have questions about the cost of Abilify and its different versions, talk with your doctor or pharmacist.
 If you have insurance, your insurance provider can answer specific questions about coverage and costs.

 Below is information you may want to consider if you have insurance and your doctor prescribes treatment with Abilify.

 Type of insurance coverage.
-Abilify Maintena is given by your doctor or another healthcare professional.
-If you have insurance, the price of your Abilify Maintena doses may be billed through your primary health insurance instead of the prescription drug portion of your insurance.
-This depends on your insurance coverage and where you receive your Abilify Maintena doses, such as at your doctor’s office or a hospital.
+Your doctor or another healthcare professional administers Abilify Maintena and Abilify Asimtufii.
+If you have insurance, the price of your Abilify Maintena or Abilify Asimtufii doses may be billed through your primary health insurance instead of the prescription drug portion of your insurance.
+This depends on your insurance coverage and where you receive your injections, such as at your doctor’s office or a hospital.
 If you have questions about this process, contact your doctor or your insurance provider.

-Abilify Maintena and Abilify Mycite are only available as brand-name drugs.
+Abilify Maintena and Abilify MyCite, and Abilify Asimtufii are only available as brand-name drugs.
 They are not available in generic versions.
 The tablet form of Abilify is available as the generic drug aripiprazole.

 A generic drug is an exact copy of the active drug in a brand-name medication.
 It’s considered to be as safe and effective as the original drug.
 Also, generics tend to cost less than brand-name drugs.